 Summary: Firms generate lower revenue in counties they have a larger ideological distance with, driven by both weaker consumer demand and a reduced likelihood of entering that market.

-† Presented by co-author; ^ Scheduled
+† Presented by co-author

 -with Yuting Qian (Nanjing Agricultural), Xiaoke Ye (Liverpool), and Ziran Zuo (Nankai)